Escaped prisoner Daniel Khalife still on the run

 A manhunt is continuing for terror suspect Daniel Abed Khalife, more than 24 hours after he escaped from prison.

+The 21-year-old ex-soldier was on remand charged with collecting information which might be useful to an enemy, understood to be Iran.

-The 21-year-old ex-soldier escaped from Wandsworth prison in south London on Wednesday morning.
-He was wearing his prison-issue cooks uniform including red and white checked trousers.
+He escaped from Wandsworth prison in south London on Wednesday morning, wearing his prison-issue cooks uniform.

 It is believed he managed to exit the prison grounds by strapping himself to the underside of a food delivery van.